fission/docs.fission.io/docs/content/tutorial/developer-workflow.md

 What does it mean to _apply_ a specification?
-It means putting specification to effect: figuring out the things that need to be changed on the cluster, and changing them to make them the same as the specification.
+It means putting specification to effect: figuring out the things that need to be changed on the cluster, and updating them to make them the same as the specification.

 Applying a Fission spec goes through these steps: